ch1n3du/15445-bootcamp/README.md

 directory.

 ## Files
-There are fifteen files in the `src/` directory, each which cover different concepts.
+There are eighteen files in the `src/` directory, each which cover different concepts.
 They are meant to be read in the order below, since each file builds up on the previous one.
 However, if you know some modern C++ concepts and are looking to refresh your knowledge, it is probably okay to start by